Dynamic-LLaVA: Efficient Multimodal Large Language Models via Dynamic Vision-language Context Sparsification: Experiments

 \subsection{Experimental Settings}

 \textbf{Datasets, Benchmarks, and Metrics.} During training, we use the instruction-tuning dataset 656K Mixture Dataset, as in LLaVA-1.5~\citep{liu2024improved}.
-For vision understanding evaluations, we use the commonly used vision understanding benchmarks to evaluate the performance similar as LLaVA-1.5~\citep{liu2024improved}, such as VQAv2~\citep{goyal2017making}, GQA~\citep{hudson2019gqa}, VizWiz~\citep{gurari2018vizwiz}, SciQA~\citep{lu2022learn}, TextVQA~\citep{singh2019towards}, POPE~\citep{li2023evaluating}, MMBench ({en})~\citep{liu2023mmbench}, SEED ({image})~\citep{li2023seed} and MM-Vet~\citep{yu2023mm}. {Furthermore, we also use the vision-centric vision understanding benchmarks, such as MMVP~\citep{tong2024eyes}, RealWorldQA~\citep{realworldqa} and CVBench-2D~\citep{tong2024cambrian}.} We employ the same evaluation metrics of the above benchmarks to assess the results.
+For vision understanding evaluations, we use the commonly used vision understanding benchmarks to evaluate the performance similar as LLaVA-1.5, such as VQAv2~\citep{goyal2017making}, GQA~\citep{hudson2019gqa}, VizWiz~\citep{gurari2018vizwiz}, SciQA~\citep{lu2022learn}, TextVQA~\citep{singh2019towards}, POPE~\citep{li2023evaluating}, MMBench ({en})~\citep{liu2023mmbench}, SEED ({image})~\citep{li2023seed} and MM-Vet~\citep{yu2023mm}. {Furthermore, we also use the vision-centric vision understanding benchmarks, such as MMVP~\citep{tong2024eyes}, RealWorldQA~\citep{realworldqa} and CVBench-2D~\citep{tong2024cambrian}.} We employ the same evaluation metrics of the above benchmarks to assess the results.

 Specially, to evaluate the generation ability of MLLM before and after the generated language context sparsification.
-We constructed LVIS-VQA single- and multi-round Benchmarks based on the subset of LVIS-Instruct4V~\citep{wang2023see}.
-Details about LVIS-Instruct4v and LVIS-VQA can be found in Appendix~\ref{subsubsec:Details of LVIS-VQA Benchmarks}. { Meanwhile, we constructed a single-round long generation text benchmark ShareGPT4V-VQA by ShareGPT4V dataset~\citep{chen2023sharegpt4v}.
-Details are presented in Appendix~\ref{subsubsec:Details of ShareGPT4V-VQA Benchmarks}. } To ensure a fair comparison, none of the images selected for our benchmarks were included in the training set of the base MLLMs and Dynamic-LLaVA.
-We evaluate the fluency of the generated responses of MLLMs using the Perplexity Metric (PPL)~\citep{radford2019language, jelinek1977perplexity}, and the similarity of the generated answers to the standard answers using the Metric for Evaluation of Translation with Explicit ORdering (METEOR)~\citep{banerjee2005meteor}.
+We constructed LVIS-VQA single- and multi-round Benchmarks based on the subset of LVIS-Instruct4V~\citep{wang2023see}. { Meanwhile, we constructed a single-round long generation text benchmark ShareGPT4V-VQA by ShareGPT4V dataset~\citep{chen2023sharegpt4v}.
+Details of these datasets are presented in Appendix~\ref{subsubsec:Details of LVIS-VQA Benchmarks} and ~\ref{subsubsec:Details of ShareGPT4V-VQA Benchmarks}. } To ensure a fair comparison, none of the images selected for our benchmarks were included in the training set of the base MLLMs and Dynamic-LLaVA.
+We evaluate the fluency of the generated responses of MLLMs using the Perplexity Metric (PPL)~\citep{jelinek1977perplexity}, and the similarity of the generated answers to the standard answers using the Metric for Evaluation of Translation with Explicit ORdering (METEOR)~\citep{banerjee2005meteor}.

 \textbf{Implementations.} All of the methods are trained on 8 NVIDIA A100 (80G) using Pytorch~\citep{paszke2019pytorch}.
 For fair comparisons, we utilize the open-source MLLMs weights available in the official GitHub repositories and continue one-epoch instruction-tuning for MLLMs and learnable predictors.
 The hyper-parameters of which decoder layer to sparsify the tokens ($l$), the sample used for training should have a minimum output text token length ($\text{LEN}^{OT}$) and the weight of the regularization term ($\lambda$) are set to 2, 50 and 100 in all experiments, respectively.
 The details are presented in Appendix~\ref{subsubsec:Details of Settings}.